fracassetti-stf/DSSSDTest/README.md

 ## Credits:
-To be implemented.
+- DSSD data have been collected at the **Katholieke Universiteit Leuven** (Belgium).
+Contributions: _Stefano Fracassetti_<sup>1</sup>, _Jozef Klimo_<sup>1</sup>, _Hilde De Witte_<sup>1</sup>, _Alberto Camaiani_<sup>1</sup>, _Mouftahou Latif_<sup>1</sup>.
+- The [Charaterization](https://github.com/fracassetti-stf/DSSSDTest/tree/main/Characterization) analysis of the DSSSD has been carried out by _Stefano Fracassetti_<sup>1</sup> and _Jozef Klimo_<sup>1</sup>.
+- The converstion macro [conversion.cc](https://github.com/fracassetti-stf/DSSSDTest/blob/main/ConversionLMDtoROOT/conversion.cc) - from LMD to ROOT - which has been using in this analysis has been written by (to be updated).
+- The [Energy Resolution](https://github.com/fracassetti-stf/DSSSDTest/tree/main/EnergyResolution) macros have been written by _Stefano Fracassetti_<sup>1</sup>.
+- The program to fit the peak has been written by _Oleg Ivanov_ ([FitPeaks.C](https://github.com/fracassetti-stf/DSSSDTest/blob/main/PeakFitting/FitPeaks.C)) and _Stefano Fracassetti_<sup>1</sup> ([FitPeaksInteractively.C](https://github.com/fracassetti-stf/DSSSDTest/blob/main/PeakFitting/FitPeaksInteractively.C)).
+- The [Results](https://github.com/fracassetti-stf/DSSSDTest/tree/main/Results) of the analysis have been obtained by _Stefano Fracassetti_<sup>1</sup>, writing or using the different prgram present in this folder.

+<sup>1</sup> Katholieke Universiteit Leuven, Belgium

 ## License:
-I give permission to use/modify/improve the root macro I have written (Stefano Fracassetti) in this folder, as you like and for your purpose, but always giving credits.
-For the other program in this folder please refer to section Credits, and ask the corresponding person for usage/modification/sharing of the program itself.
+I give permission to use/modify/improve the root macro I have written (_Stefano Fracassetti_) which are present in this folder, as you like and for your purpose, but always giving credits.
+For the other program in this folder please refer to section Credits, and ask the corresponding person for usage/modification/sharing of the program/macro itself.
 Data relative to the DSSSD test should not be used in any way.